fluencelabs/nox-distro/deploy/docker-compose/README.md

 ## Introduction

-The rust-peer network is a set of peer nodes that can communicate with each other to share data and execute code.
+The rust-peer network is a set of peer nodes that can communicate with each other to share data and execute code plus local IPFS node used by [aqua-ipfs builtin](../../docs/builtins.md##aqua-ipfs).
 By running a local rust-peer network, you can test your applications in a controlled environment without relying on external networks.

 ## Prerequisites